 - A land contract may make the property easier to sell.
 Since the seller is the qualifying agent and controls the stipulations of the contract, the seller may set their own requirements for the credit worthiness of the buyer, the amount of the down payment or any other item that might typically be dictated by a bank or some other 3rd party.
 And, because the seller is setting the terms and conditions, they can establish payments that fit within the buyers budget and utilize the option of accelerating the loan through a balloon payment at some future date.

 - There are tax advantages using the installment sale method, as well.
 Taxes from the sale of a property are usually computed on an income-minus-basis method.
 With an installment sale, the taxable income can be spread out over a number of years instead of taken in the year of the sale.
 In other words, you can avoid paying all the capital gains tax at once.

 - The seller on a land contract can enjoy a regular cash flow without the headaches of managing rental property.

 - The seller may be able to realize a greater overall profit from the sale by earning interest.
-The seller may charge interest up to 11%.
+They may charge interest up to 11%.
 (And, in some cases an even higher rate of interest.)

-- As a buyer real estate investor, you may utilize a contract as a way of getting control of a property with very little or no cash and then sell the property for a higher price or utilize it as a rental property.
+- As a buyer real estate investor, you may utilize a contract as a way of getting control of a property with very little or no cash.
+You may then choose to sell the property for a higher price or utilize it as a rental property.

 - Land contracts can also be used as part of a transaction to provide the balancing security (paper) in the sale or exchange of property, for example: “I’ll give you my single family home and a land contract, for your four-family rental property.”
 The land contract is used to balance the equity.

-- And, in case of non-payment on the contract, the forfeiture period is only 90 days from the date of filing, and the paper work is very similar to that of tenant evictions.
+- And, in case of non-payment on the contract, the forfeiture period is only 90 days from the date of filing.
+The paper work is very similar to that of tenant evictions.

 There are a few down sides to selling or buying on a land contract.
 Here are some examples: